 What started from Neo deciding to cheer up poorly children in hospital by taking them some toys has grown in to #NitroAid, a national initiative that spreads smiles on the faces of children coping with saddening situation.

-Since 2013 Neo has been supported by generous fans from across England who give small donations he is able to transform in to huge acts of kindness.
+Neo is supported by generous fans from across England who give small donations he is able to transform in to huge acts of kindness.
 His mission to spread smiles on the faces of children in hospital has since been extended to children and families being helped by Barnardos, the UKs largest children's charity.
 Click here for more information.

 Neo was crowned Derby's Local Hero after intu shopping centre and Derby Telegraph launched a county wide search for unsung heroes.
 Judges chose Neo because of his efforts to help those less fortunate than himself, he's raised money for several charities, donated almost 2,000 toys and Easter eggs to spread smiles on the faces of children facing rough times and gathered aid to help survivors of typhoon Haiyan that struck the Philippines.